Distichs of Cato

-The Distichs of Cato (Latin: Catonis Disticha, most famously known simply as Cato), is a Latin collection of proverbial wisdom and morality by an unknown author from the 3rd or 4th century AD.
+The Distichs of Cato (Latin: Catonis Disticha, most famously known simply as Cato) is a Latin collection of proverbial wisdom and morality by an unknown author from the 3rd or 4th century AD.
 The Cato was the most popular medieval schoolbook for teaching Latin, prized not only as a Latin textbook, but as a moral compass.
-Cato was in common use as a Latin teaching aid as late as the 18th century, used by Benjamin Franklin.
+Cato was in common use as a Latin teaching aid in the 18th century when it was used by Benjamin Franklin.
 It was one of the best-known books in the Middle Ages and was translated into many languages.
+It was still used in schools in parts of Britain in the 19th century.

 Background

 Cato was the most popular Latin textbook during the Middle Ages, prized not only as a Latin textbook, but as a moral compass for impressionable students.
 It was translated into many languages, including Norse.

 Geoffrey Chaucer referred to Cato in Canterbury Tales, through which modern students, less versed in Latin, often first come upon it.

 The Distichs of Cato was most commonly referred to as simply "Cato".
 In the Middle Ages it was assumed the work had been written by Cato the Elder, or even Cato the Younger.
 Cato the Elder was assumed to have included tracts of the prose in his Carmen de Moribus, but this was found to be a later addition.
 It was eventually attributed to the anonymous author Dionysius Cato (also known as Catunculus) from the 3rd or 4th century AD, based upon evidence in a manuscript discussed by Julius Caesar Scaliger (1484–1558).
 This manuscript no longer exists, though Scaliger found it authoritative.

 In 1513 Erasmus corrected and commented on the text in a new edition of his own.

 Corderius made the French translation, enriching it with commentaries on classical authors.
 His work was aimed at children with a summary, verses and an analysis of the structure.
 It was actually a grammatical treatise.

 There were several Spanish translations of the work of Corderius.
 From the first one in 1490 down to 1964, there are records of 6 Spanish translations.
-An authority on Michael Servetus, González Echeverría presented at the ISHM the thesis that Servetus was actually the author of the anonymous Spanish translation of 1543 of this work of Corderius.
+An authority on Michael Servetus, González Echeverría, presented at the ISHM the thesis that Servetus was actually the author of the anonymous Spanish translation of 1543 of this work of Corderius.

 There were several English translations, one being that of John Kingston in 1584.

 Benjamin Franklin probably studied Cato when he was at Boston Latin School.
 He cites Cato in Poor Richard's Almanack and believed in the moral advice with such fervor he was troubled to print James Logan's translation called Cato's Moral Distichs Englished in Couplets in 1735, the first in the Colonies.
 Of its limited need in the morally puritan New England colonies, Franklin says: